JavaVisRec/visrec-api/README.md

 * Gradle
 * Gradle Wrapper

-It's mandatory for the `VisRecDeepNettsImpl` to install DeepNetts in your local maven repository which can be done by cloning the [GitHub repository](https://github.com/sevarac/deepnetts) and `mvn install` in the `deepnetts-core/` directory of the project.
+It's mandatory for the `visrec-deepnetts-impl` to install DeepNetts in your local maven repository which can be done by cloning the [GitHub repository](https://github.com/sevarac/deepnetts) and `mvn install` in the `deepnetts-core/` directory of the project.
 It's required to have maven installed on your machine.